Suzuki Swift: Limited editions

 Another limited edition for Italian market was launched in February 2021 to celebrate Suzuki MotoGP's 7th world championship title after Joan Mir won the 2020 MotoGP season.
-Dubbed as the World Champion Edition and only 7 unit were available for sale.
+Dubbed as the World Champion Edition and only 7 units were available for sale.

+Malaysian market received a limited edition called Silver Edition in October 2023.
+Compared to regular Swift Sport, the hatchback received additional styling upgrades such as exclusive metallic silver body color, red accents, carbon fiber finish and bigger 10 in LCD display.

-In 2019, Japanese car tunner Tommykaira launched tuned car based on Swift Sport called the m14, 12 years after the first generation Swift Sport-based S-Ss was introduced, collaborated with a Suzuki's dealership in 2007.
-Three packages are available; Stage I, Stage II and Stage III.
+In 2019, Japanese tuner Tommykaira launched a tuned car based on the ZC33S Swift Sport called the Tommykaira m14, 12 years after the ZC31S Swift Sport-based S-Ss had been introduced in 2007.
+It was available in three packages; Stage I, Stage II and Stage III.

 Special and limited editions

 Similar special or limited editions of Swift with Japanese market honeycomb grille, front and rear spoiler, sidekirts, decals (depending on the markets) and additional accessories were launched in India, Philippines, South Africa, Australia, United Kingdom and several other markets.

 A special edition based on XG trim called XR Limited was launched for Japanese market in October 2018.
 The car received sporty exterior package from RS trim, additional "Suzuki Safety Support" safety kits and several comfort features from higher trim.
 Another limited edition based on the updated XG trim was launched in November 2019, called the Hybrid MG Limited.
 Basically the car has similar package as the previous limited edition but without sporty RS trim bumpers and additional mild hybrid system as standard.

 In Thailand, a special edition called Swift GL Max Edition was launched in November 2020.
-Equipped with black coloured body kit, crossover-like flare fenders, shark fin antenna and decorated quad exhaust pipes.
-Another special edition with different body kit called GL Plus was launched in August 2021 and limited edition with upgraded body kit called GL Plus Limitless Edition was launched in June 2022.
+Equipped with black colored body kit, crossover-like flare fenders, shark fin antenna and decorated quad exhaust pipes.
+Another special edition with different body kit called GL Plus was launched in August 2021, and limited edition with upgraded body kit called GL Plus Limitless Edition was launched in June 2022.

 In New Zealand, limited editions called SR, SR2 and SR3 with similar concept as the previous generations Swift were available from 2018 to 2021.
 The most notable changes were the wider 205/45 sport tires and 17-inch black alloy wheels.